Why do so many major projects get into trouble—running late and over-budget and not delivering in line with original expectations?

 The takeaway then is to treat relating to other people as a skill to develop and study just like any other competence.

-With some professional attention to the intangible factors in people working together effectively, major projects are more likely to keep out of trouble, whether they involve a customer-contractor relationship or something more internal.
+With some professional attention to the intangible factors in people working together effectively, major projects that get into trouble are less likely to, whether they involve a customer-contractor relationship or something more internal.

 David is a leading authority on relationship skills in professional and personal life and author of the well-regarded and award-winning book Relationship Mastery: A Business Professional’s Guide.
 He is an international speaker with a senior professional background and deep insight into the human side of life gathered from a wealth of sources.